Bhavyasrma/Salary/README.md

  pip install -r requirments.txt

 ### Execute
-python main.py filename
+python main.py filename<br>
-Here, filename refers to the salary sheet which we give in the program.
+Here, filename refers to the salary sheet which we give in the program.<br>
 A demo for the same is given in the src named 'SALARY_NEW'.